 Joe Falencki joined the Board in 2016.
 He also previously served as Chair of Safe Horizon’s Leaders on the Horizon council from 2015-2016.
-Joe is a Managing Director at Morgan Stanley.
+Joe is Global Head of Talent Acquisition at Morgan Stanley.
 He holds a bachelor’s degree in politics from Princeton University.

 Mark Freedman joined the Board in 2016.
-He is a Partner at Dalberg Advisors.
+He is a Partner at Wellspring Consulting, focused on non-profit strategy and organization.
+Mark was previously a Partner and Senior Advisor at Dalberg Advisors in New York City, following 25+ years at the Boston Consulting Group in New York and Paris, where he was a Senior Partner.
+He began his career working with Save the Children US in sub-Saharan Africa and currently serves on the Corporate Advisory Board.
 Mark holds a master’s degree in business administration with high distinction from Harvard Business School, where he was designated a Baker Scholar.
 He also holds a bachelor’s degree and a master’s degree in international affairs from Columbia University, with a concentration in economic and political development.

 Paul Germain joined the Board in 2010.
-He is currently the Head of Business Development and Strategy at Stone Ridge Asset Management.
-Paul holds a master’s in business administration from Harvard Business School and a bachelor’s degree from the Wharton School of Business at the University of Pennsylvania.
+He is currently the President of Stone Ridge Asset Management.
+Paul previously served as Treasurer on the Executive Committee of the Brooklyn Heights Synagogue, and currently sits on the Parents Leadership Board at Emory University.
+He holds a master’s in business administration from Harvard Business School and a bachelor’s degree from the Wharton School of Business at the University of Pennsylvania.

 Joann Lang joined the Board in 1997.
-Together with Safe Horizon, she founded Lang House, a transitional domestic violence shelter located in Manhattan.
-Joann served on the Board of Jewish Homes and Hospitals for 30 years, and was a member of the Resident Care Committee.
-She holds a bachelor's degree from Bard College and a master’s degree in social work from New York University.
+Together with Safe Horizon, she founded one of our domestic violence shelters, Lang House.
+Joann served on the Board of Jewish Homes and Hospitals for 30 years and was a member of the Resident Care Committee.
+Joann holds a bachelor's degree from Bard College and a master’s degree in social work from New York University.

 Steve McCandless joined the Board in 2005.
 He retired in 2001 as Senior Vice President Finance of Personalized Media Communications LLC, a start-up entrepreneurial venture.
 Steve holds his master’s degree in business administration from the Harvard Business School and the degree of Geological Engineer from the Colorado School of Mines.

 John Romeo joined the Board in 2016.
-He is Managing Partner, Oliver Wyman and a member of the Executive Committee.
+He is Managing Partner and Head of the Oliver Wyman Forum, and a member of the Executive Committee.
 John has a special interest in and focus on inclusion.
-He is Chairman of the firm’s Inclusion and Diversity Council, an author of Oliver Wyman’s “Women in Financial Services” Report and a proud ally and champion for LGBT issues.
+He is Chairman of the firm’s Inclusion and Diversity Council, an author of Oliver Wyman’s “Women in Financial Services” Report, and a proud ally and champion for LGBT+ issues.
 John holds a master’s degree in economics from Cambridge University where he was a Senior Scholar.

-Samantha Saperstein joined the Board in 2013 and is Head of Women on the Move at JP Morgan Chase.
+Samantha Saperstein joined the Board in 2013.
+She is Managing Director and Head of Women on the Move at JPMorgan.
 Sam is an active supporter of women’s advancement in the workplace, mentoring women across the company and working on programs that promote the successful retention, development, and advancement of women at all levels.
 She holds a bachelor’s degree from Brown University and a master’s degree in business administration from The Wharton School at the University of Pennsylvania.

 Eboni K. Williams joined the Board in 2018.
-She is an attorney, best-selling author, and anchor for Fox News Channel.
-She can also be seen hosting on Fox Sports.
-Eboni previously served as a CBS News correspondent and HLN contributor and made frequent guest appearances on CNN and the NFL Network.
-She received her B.A. in Communications and African-American Studies from the University of North Carolina at Chapel Hill, and a J.D. from Loyola University New Orleans College of Law.
+She is an attorney, best-selling author, television personality, and journalist.
+She is currently the Host & Executive Producer of "REVOLT Black News," which airs on REVOLT TV founded by Sean "Diddy" Combs.
+She's also the Host & Executive Producer of the iHeart Media podcast "Holding Court with Eboni K. Williams" and a cast member on Bravo TV’s "Real Housewives of New York City."
+Eboni holds a bachelor's degree in Communications and African-American Studies from the University of North Carolina at Chapel Hill, and a juris doctorate from Loyola University New Orleans College of Law.
 Eboni is a proud and active member of Alpha Kappa Alpha Sorority, Inc.